triberians/api-documentation/README.md

 ### Getting Set Up

 1. Fork this repository on GitHub.
-2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/slate.git`
+2. Clone this repository to your hard drive with `git clone https://github.com/tribeplatform/api-documentation.git`
-3. `cd slate`
+3. `cd api-documentation`
 4. Initialize and start Slate.
 You can either do this locally, or with Vagrant:

 ```shell